masterminds-kenya/social_network/checklist.md

     - [x] Note: Currently a bit of a kludge solution for them to login to existing account.
     - [s] TODO: Actual login process does not create and then delete a new account for existing user login
   - [x] Create a route and handle a Facebook callback to delete some user data.
-  - [ ] Properly implement Facebook callback to delete some user data.
+  - [ ] ?Properly implement Facebook callback to delete some user data.?
 - [x] Allow a Brand to give permissions for FB and IG.
   - [x] If Brand name already in system, associate with that existing record
   - [x] exactly how this works depends on approach A or B for how to handle validation w/ existing records